 Weaknesses: No BHA exfoliants (while AHA can help improve breakouts, BHA, also known as salicylic acid, is preferred).

 The Acne.org product line and website is a labor of love from Daniel Kern, a resourceful guy who struggled for years with acne before finally, through much trial and error (sound familiar?), finding what worked for him.
 He decided to share his story online so others struggling with acne would have a place to ask him questions, talk about their failures and successes with battling breakouts, post reviews of products they’ve tried, and boost each other’s self-esteem—which often takes a nosedive when persistent acne shows up.

 Do you need to follow The Regimen to get great results with these products?
 No, and if you choose to follow The Regimen you do not need to use Kern’s Acne.org products—something he makes clear on his site.
 Although Kern shares some good tips and helpful guidelines, much of his info is rooted in personal experience rather than scientific research.
 Also, when it comes to acne, there’s more than one way to treat it—as most people with acne have likely come to discover.
-Kern’s Regimen is merely one more method to try; it may work, but it may not.
+Kern’s Regimen is merely one more method to try.

 We’re surprised that the Acne.org line doesn’t offer a BHA exfoliant, because BHA (salicylic acid) has mounds of research proving it’s an important, if not crucial, ingredient for battling blemishes (not to mention redness, blackheads, white bumps and red marks from acne).
 Instead, Acne.org sells an AHA exfoliant, which can be an option but many will have even greater results using a BHA exfoliant or at least alternating between the two if you like how Kern’s AHA product makes your skin feel.